 College Credit in High School

-Applicants who have completed, and received a college credit for, any of the following college nursing prerequisite coursework will not be reviewed for admissions.
-Rather, they will be directed to apply directly to a Nursing Program at a community college for later application to our RN to BSN program, or to apply directly to traditional university BSN program.
+Applicants who have completed, and received a college credit for, any of the nursing prerequisite coursework listed below will not be reviewed for admissions.
+They will be directed to apply directly to a Nursing Program at a community college for later application to our RN to BSN program, or to apply directly to traditional university BSN program.

 Anatomy and Physiology I